-In compliance with the provisions of the Clean Water Act, as amended, Isabella County is authorized by the United States Environmental Protection Agency (EPA), Region 5, to discharge from the Isabella County Landfill located within the Isabella Reservation at 5650 Tomah Road, Mount Pleasant, Michigan, Isabella County (NE 1⁄4 of the SW 1⁄4 of Section 19, T14N, R5W) through a drainage ditch to receiving water named the Chippewa River, in accordance with effluent limitations, monitoring requirements, and other conditions set forth in this permit.
+In compliance with the provisions of the Clean Water Act, as amended, Isabella County is authorized by the United States Environmental Protection Agency (EPA), Region 5, to discharge from the Isabella County Landfill located within the Isabella Indian Reservation at 5650 Tomah Road, Mount Pleasant, Michigan, Isabella County (NE 1⁄4 of the SW 1⁄4 of Section 19, T14N, R5W) through a drainage ditch, ultimately to the Chippewa River, in accordance with effluent limitations, monitoring requirements, and other conditions set forth in this permit.

-This permit and the authorization to discharge shall expire at midnight, October 1, 2018.
+This permit and the authorization to discharge shall expire at midnight, [insert ~ 5 years from the date of signature].
 The permittee shall not discharge after the above date of expiration.
 In order to receive authorization to discharge beyond the date of expiration, the permittee shall submit such information and forms as are required by EPA no later than 180 days prior to the above date of expiration.